If you’re not claiming all the tax credits and deductions you’re entitled to, you may be paying more to the government

 Deductions from income and tax credits are reported on lines 206 to 485 of your income tax return.
 So, take some time to review them carefully.
 There may be steps you can take to maximize the amount you can claim.

-For example, you have until March 1 (or a day or two later, if March 1 falls on a weekend) to top up RRSP contributions that can be claimed as a 2012 deduction.
+For example, you have until March 1 (or a day or two later, if March 1 falls on a weekend) to top up RRSP contributions that can be claimed as a deduction for the previous tax year.
 And claiming a tax deduction can often mean getting a refund come tax time.

 The same is true of tax credits.
 Taking some time to pull together all of the required receipts to claim eligible credits can mean significant savings.